 - Easy to move with transport wheels

 - Footholder issues

-I didn’t experience this issues myself, but early users did complain about issues with the footholders.
-The main issue is that the strap doesn’t stay on tightly, and after readjusting the pedal, it eventually moves out of place.
+I didn’t experience the footholder issues myself, but early users did complain about issues with the footholders.
+The main issue is that the strap doesn’t stay on tightly, and after re-adjusting the pedal, it eventually moves out of place.

 As for the footrest losing its placement, I haven’t had the issue.
 WaterRower likely corrected these issues in their latest models because they weren’t a problem for me or recent reviewers.
 Overall, the WaterRower Natural Rowing Machine did exactly what I thought it would – provide an unreal rowing experience.

 From the handcrafted design to the smooth rowing with virtually no noise production, this model is simply unmatched.
 It’s a high-end machine meant for serious rowers, and it will last years without any issues.
 I’ve never had the pleasure of rowing on a static rower with this level of realism before – I felt like I was rowing out in the bay.

 For those of you that are fans of House of Cards you may recognise this model as the one that was used by Kevin Spacey!